-The right to subscribe for the warrants shall, with deviation from the shareholders’ pre-emptive rights, be vested in the company’s wholly owned subsidiary Medivir Personal AB, Reg. no. 556598-2823 (the “Subsidiary”), with the right and obligation for the Subsidiary to transfer the warrants to employees pursuant to the below.
+The right to subscribe for the share warrants shall, with deviation from the shareholders’ preferential right, be vested in the company’s wholly owned subsidiary Medivir Personal AB, 556598-2823 (the “Subsidiary”), with the right and obligation for the Subsidiary to transfer the share warrants to employees pursuant to the below.
 Over-subscription is not possible.

-The reasons for the deviation from the shareholders' pre-emptive rights are to stimulate shareholding in the company by virtue of an incentive program through which employees can take part of and contribute to a positive value increase of the company’s share during the period of the proposed program, and that the company shall be able to retain and recruit competent and dedicated staff.
+The reason for not applying the shareholders' pre-emption rights is to implement an incentive program through which the employees by means of an investment by their own shall take part of and contribute to a positive value increase of the company’s share during the period of the proposed program, and that the company shall be able to retain and recruit competent and dedicated staff.

-Shares which are newly issued following subscription by virtue of the warrants shall carry an entitlement to participate in dividends for the first time on the next record date for dividends which occurs after subscription for shares by virtue of the utilization of the warrants is effected.
+Shares which are newly issued following subscription shall carry an entitlement to participate in dividends for the first time on the next record date for dividends which occurs after subscription is effected.

-The company may, by means of a board resolution and with the consent from the board of directors in the Subsidiary, cancel the Subsidiary’s warrants that are not transferred in accordance with the below or that have been re-purchased from participants.
+The board of the company may by means of a board resolution and with the consent from the board of directors in the Subsidiary cancel the Subsidiary’s warrants that are not transferred in accordance with the below or that have been re-purchased from participants.
 Cancellation shall be registered with the Swedish Companies Registration Office.

-The board of directors, or a person appointed by the board of directors, is authorized to make such minor adjustments to the resolution which may prove necessary in order to register the resolution with the Swedish Companies Registration Office.
+The board of directors or a person appointed by the board of directors is authorized to make such minor adjustments to the general meeting’s resolution which may prove necessary in order to register the warrants with the Swedish Companies Registration Office.

 Approval of transfer of warrants